 Name of a Company

-- Company must includes LTD or PLC with its name
+- The company must include LTD or PLC with its name

-- Name must be unique not identical or already exist
+- The name must be unique not identical or already exist

 - Must not use illegal words in the company’s name

-- Any word which makes connection to government then it must take suggestion from the secretary
+- Any word which makes a connection to the government then it must take suggestions from the secretary

-Note: Tort of passing is already discussed in “Law of Tort” chapter.
+Note: Tort of passing is already discussed in the “Law of Tort” chapter.

-Secretary can force a company to change its name if following condition occurred:
+Secretary can force a company to change its name if the following condition occurred:

-- Name misleads or cause damage to general public
+- Name misleads or causes damage to the general public

-- Wrong information is provided when take approval for the name
+- The wrong information is provided when taking approval for the name

-Special Resolution: It is a document which is can be used when a company want to change its name.
+Special Resolution: It is a document which is can be used when a company wants to change its name.

-Note: If a company is already exist and a new company formed recently and has very identical name with the old company then old company can file a case or can request to adjudicator for changing the the name of the new company.
+Note: If a company already exists and a new company formed recently and has a very identical name to the old company then the old company can file a case or can request an adjudicator for changing the name of the new company.

 Article of Association

-- Control or manage the relation among the company, shareholders and its directors.
+- Control or manage the relationships among the company, shareholders, and its directors.

-Model Article: It is a draft article which companies has to submit to secretary, Following companies are entitled to submit the “Model Article“.
+Model Article: It is a draft article that companies have to submit to the secretary, Following companies are entitled to submit the “Model Article“.

 - private companies limited by share or by guarantee